Frisco RoughRiders: History

 In conjunction with Major League Baseball's restructuring of Minor League Baseball in 2021, the RoughRiders were organized into the Double-A Central.
 They won the 2021 Southern Division title with a first-place 64–55 record.
 Despite winning the division, their record was third-best in the league, and only the two teams with the highest winning percentages in the regular season competed for the league championship.
 Cole Winn won the league's Pitcher of the Year Award.
 In 2022, the Double-A Central became known as the Texas League, the name historically used by the regional circuit prior to the 2021 reorganization.

 Season-by-season results

 Mascots

 The RoughRiders have four mascots: Deuce, Daisy, Ted E Bear, and Bull Moose.
 Ted E Bear is an anthropomorphic teddy bear resembling Teddy Roosevelt in military uniform.

 Roster

 Awards

 Three players have won league awards in recognition for their performance with the RoughRiders.
-Six members of the coaching staff and two executives were also been honored.
+Six members of the coaching staff and two executives have also been honored.